turingschool-examples/backend_mod_1_prework/README.md

 ### Installation

-#### NOTE: If you have any issues with the `rbenv` setup, please reach out slack in your cohort channel and we will address your issues at a later date!
+#### NOTE: If you have any issues with the `rbenv` setup, please reach out in slack in your cohort channel and we will address your issues at a later date!
 Your system version of ruby will work fine for your Prework exercises!

 <!-- Here is a video walk-through that may be helpful for the following steps.
 Check it out!